kommitters/stellar_sdk/docs/examples/soroban/bump_footprint_expiration.md

 - https://soroban.stellar.org/docs/fundamentals-and-concepts/state-expiration#bumpfootprintexpirationop
 - https://docs.rs/soroban-sdk/latest/soroban_sdk/storage/struct.Storage.html

-In this example, we will bump the contract instance of an already deployed contract in the network, adding 1000 ledgers to it.
+In this example, we will bump the contract instance and the wasm of an already deployed contract in the network, adding 1000 ledgers to it.

 > **Warning**
 > Please note that Soroban is still under development, so breaking changes may occur.